Skip to main content

 Middle Housing Development Application Process

-Under state law and new County Community Development Code (CDC) standards, middle housing includes duplexes, triplexes, quadplexes, townhouses and cottage clusters that meet certain criteria.
+Under state law and County Community Development Code (CDC) standards, middle housing includes duplexes, triplexes, quadplexes, townhouses and cottage clusters that meet certain criteria.
 The law allows construction of middle housing in neighborhoods.

 Considering a middle housing project?
 We strongly encourage you to schedule a preapplication conference with our Development Review/Current Planning staff to learn more about the process.
 Complete the Pre-Application Request Form to get started.

-Under state law and Washington County Community Development Code (CDC) standards, middle housing includes duplexes, triplexes, quadplexes, townhouses and cottage clusters that meet certain criteria.
+Under state law(Link is external) and Washington County Community Development Code (CDC) standards, middle housing includes duplexes, triplexes, quadplexes, townhouses and cottage clusters that meet certain criteria.
 Middle housing regulations allow:

-• Middle housing in urban unincorporated residential districts where a single-detached houses are allowed: R-5, R-6, R-9, R-15, R-24, R-25+, R-6 NB, R-9 NB, R-15 NB, TO:R9-12, TO: R12-18 and TO: R18-24.
+• Middle housing in urban unincorporated residential districts where single-detached dwellings (residences) may be allowed: R-5, R-6, R-9, R-15, R-24, R-25+, R-6 NB, R-9 NB, R-15 NB, TO:R9-12, TO: R12-18 and TO: R18-24.

 • Certain design and siting standards